Optical Performance Overview

 Under $700

-• The Explore Scientific 10” Hybrid Dobsonian offers double the resolving power of the 130SLT and 4 times as much light gathering power in a compact and portable package – the tube is composed of 8 interlocking truss poles which disassemble in minutes leaving you with a compact arrangement when dismantled.
+- The Explore Scientific 10” Hybrid Dobsonian offers double the resolving power of the 130SLT and 4 times as much light gathering power in a compact and portable package.
+The tube is composed of 8 interlocking truss poles that disassemble in minutes, leaving you with a compact arrangement when dismantled.
 The 10” Truss also features a single-speed 2” Crayford focuser, though the included accessories aren’t the best and the tube really needs a shroud.

-• The Sky-Watcher Virtuoso GTi 130P features the same optics as the 130SLT but in a collapsible tube with a dual manual/GoTo tabletop Dobsonian mount which is controlled with an app on your smartphone or tablet.
+- The Sky-Watcher Virtuoso GTi 130P features the same optics as the 130SLT but in a collapsible tube with a dual manual/GoTo tabletop Dobsonian mount that is controlled with an app on your smartphone or tablet.
 The Virtuoso GTi 130P is available in a manual format, the Heritage 130P, as with the 150P from Sky-Watcher.

 $700-$1000